oVirt/ovirt-site/source/feature/aaa.html.md

 #### Extensions

 Extensions are software plugins that conform to the extensions API.
 Each extension has a configuration file.
-When engine starts it scans filesystem directories defined by the entry of ENGINE_EXTENSION_PATH at the configuration file ovirt-engine.cof
+When engine starts it scans filesystem directories defined by the entry of ENGINE_EXTENSION_PATH at the configuration file ovirt-engine.conf

 For example: